A word of warning: be careful with ESFJs.

 The INTJ would find an intellectual outlet essential if he or she were to have a balanced life.

-Fundamentally, ESFJs are interested in people and their relationships whereas INTJs are interested in abstract things.
+Fundamentally, ESFJs are interested in social interaction, people, and their relationships, whereas INTJs are interested in abstract ideas.

 Perhaps finding an intellectual outlet outside the relationship would be impossible for the INTJ too.

-Prone to emotionalism, the ESFJ might find it too hard to allow the INTJ to look towards other people for what he or she needs.
+Prone to emotionalism, the ESFJ might find it too hard to allow the INTJ to look toward other people for what he or she needs.

-This is an all-round unhealthy feature in any relationship, but especially in one with an INTJ where ample space is a key prerequisite.
+This is an all-around unhealthy feature in any relationship, but especially in one with an INTJ where ample space is a key prerequisite.